odinuv/web/en/apv/walkthrough/templates/index.md

 it is becoming quite a convoluted mess of PHP and HTML (and yet it is still a very simple form).
 The solution to this problem is to use **(HTML) templates**.

-The advantage of templates is that it simplifies both the PHP and HTML code and that it protects your code against [Cross Site Scripting vulnerabilities](todo).
+The advantage of templates is that they simplify both the PHP and HTML code and that they protect your code against [Cross Site Scripting vulnerabilities](todo).
 The disadvantage of templates is that you need to learn another language.
 HTML templates are called templates, because they are HTML pages with placeholders.
-The actual value of the placeholders is supplied when the template is *rendered* (which usually means -- sent to web browser).
-Only then the template becomes as valid HTML page.
+The actual value of the placeholders is supplied when the template is *rendered* (which usually means -- sent to a web browser).
+Only then the template becomes a valid HTML page.

 ## Templating Engines
-A template engine is a library which processes a HTML page with **macros** (snippets of template language) and produces a valid HTML page.
+Template engine is a library which processes a HTML page with **macros** (snippets of template language) and produces a valid HTML page.
 There are many templating engines available for PHP, some of the popular engines
 are: *Smarty*, *Latte*, *Twig*.
 All of them (and many others) can be used as parts of their respective [frameworks](todo) or standalone.
 In the following examples I will stick to using standalone *Latte* templating engine.
-The choice is rather arbitrary, as all templating engines work in very similar way, have almost the same features and they even have somewhat similar syntax.
+The choice is rather arbitrary, as all templating engines work in a very similar way, have almost the same features and they even have a somewhat similar syntax.

 ### Getting Started with Latte
-First you need to obtain Latte, either by using [composer](https://getcomposer.org/) or simply by **downloading the library** from [Github](https://github.com/nette/latte):
+First you need to obtain Latte, either by using the [Composer](https://getcomposer.org/) tool or simply by **downloading the library** from [Github](https://github.com/nette/latte):

 ![Screenshot -- Download Latte](/en/apv/walkthrough/templates/download-latte.png)

-You should get [latter-master](/en/apv/walkthrough/templates/latte-master.zip) and copy the contents of the `src` folder to your script.
+You should get [latte-master](/en/apv/walkthrough/templates/latte-master.zip) and copy the contents of the `src` folder to your script.
 Now create a PHP script like this:

 {% highlight php %}